World lawn and indoor bowls events: Outdoor

+Indoor

 World Outdoor Bowls Championships

-Organised by World Bowls.
+The sport's premier event and organised by World Bowls.
 First held in 1966, the World Outdoor Bowls Championships for men and women are held every 4 years.
 From 2008 the men's and women's events are held together.
 Qualifying national bowls organisations (usually countries) are represented by a team of 5 players, who play once as a single and a four, then again as a pair and a triple.
 Gold, silver, and bronze medals are awarded in each of the 4 disciplines, and there is also a trophy for the best overall team — the Leonard Trophy for men and the Taylor Trophy for women.

 Commonwealth Games

 Organised by the Commonwealth Games Federation.
 First held in 1930, the Commonwealth Games Bowls Championships for men and women are held every 4 years.
 Women's events were added from 1982.
 Four gold medals are competed for in the singles, pairs, triples and fours.